-Phone Button UconnectTM Phone - If Equipped

-Press this button to operate the UconnectTM Phone feature (if equipped).
+Phone Button UconnectTM Phone - If Equipped Press this button to operate the UconnectTM Phone feature (if equipped).
 Refer to "UconnectTM Phone" in the UconnectTM User Manual located on the DVD for further details.

-available on your vehicle, a "Not Equipped With Uconnect Phone" message will display on the radio screen.
+If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect Phone" message will display on the radio screen.